10 min read read

 VS Code on Linux

-VS Code is probably the most complete JSON editing experience available on Linux.
-Microsoft releases official .deb, .rpm, and Snap packages, so installation is straightforward on Ubuntu, Fedora, Debian, Arch, and most other distributions.
+VS Code is the most complete JSON editing experience on Linux.
+Microsoft releases official .deb, .rpm, and Snap packages.
+Installation is straightforward on Ubuntu, Fedora, Debian, Arch, and most other distributions.

-Out of the box, VS Code gives you excellent JSON support: syntax highlighting, real-time error detection with squiggly underlines, automatic formatting with Ctrl + Shift + I (or Alt + Shift + F depending on your setup), and schema validation if you configure it with a $schema reference in your JSON file.
-It understands the structure well enough to give you autocomplete based on the expected shape, which is actually useful when editing config files where you might not remember every valid key.
+Out of the box: syntax highlighting, real-time error detection with squiggly underlines, automatic formatting with Ctrl + Shift + I, and schema validation if you add a $schema reference.
+Autocomplete works based on the expected shape, which helps when editing config files.

-The extension ecosystem is where VS Code really pulls ahead.
-Prettier keeps your formatting consistent across every file type.
+The extension ecosystem is where VS Code pulls ahead.
+Prettier keeps formatting consistent.
 JSON Tools adds sorting and format conversion.
-If you work with schemas, the built-in JSON Language Features extension provides autocomplete and validation based on JSON Schema Draft 7.
+The built-in JSON Language Features extension provides autocomplete and validation based on JSON Schema Draft 7.

-The downside?
-VS Code is an Electron app.
-It works well and performs better than it used to, but it does use more memory and system resources than lighter alternatives.
-If you're working on a minimal Linux setup or a server environment where resources are tight, one of the lighter editors further down this list might serve you better.
+The downside: VS Code is an Electron app.
+It uses more memory than native alternatives.
+If you're on a minimal Linux setup or a server environment, one of the lighter editors below might serve you better.
 But for any modern desktop Linux installation, VS Code is hard to beat.

 Download: Download VS Code for Linux (Free and open source)